 Nao Bustamante is an internationally known artist, originally from California; she now resides in Los Angeles.
 Bustamante's precarious work encompasses performance art, video installation, visual art, filmmaking and writing.
 The New York Times says, "She has a knack for using her body."
 Bustamante has presented in galleries, museums, universities and underground sites all around the world.
 She has exhibited, among other locales, at the Institute of Contemporary Arts in London, the New York Museum of Modern Art, The San Francisco Museum of Modern Art, Sundance International Film Festival, Outfest International Film Festival, El Museo del Barrio Museum of Contemporary Art, First International Performance Biennial, Deformes in Santiago, Chile and the Kiasma Museum of Helsinki.
 She was also an unlikely contestant on TV network, Bravo's "Work of Art: The Next Great Artist."
 In 2001 she received the prestigious Anonymous Was a Woman fellowship and in 2007 named a New York Foundation for the Arts Fellow, as well as a Lambent Fellow.
 In 2008, she received the Chase Legacy award in Film, which was in conjunction with Kodak and HBO.
 And was the Artist in Residence of the American Studies Association in 2012.
 In 2013, Bustamante was awarded the short-term CMAS-Benson Latin American Collection Research Fellowship and also a Makers Muse Award from the Kindle Foundation.
 In 2014-15, Bustamante was the Queer Artist in Residence at UC Riverside and, in 2015, she was a UC MEXUS Scholar in Residence in preparation for a solo exhibit at Vincent Price Art Museum in Los Angeles.
 Bustamante’s video work is in the Kadist Collection.

 Bustamante is alum of the San Francisco Art Institute, New Genres program and the Skowhegen School of Painting and Sculpture.
-Currently, she holds the position of Associate Professor and Vice Dean of Art at the USC Roski School of Art and Design.
+Currently, she holds the position of Professor of Art and Director of MFA Art at the USC Roski School of Art and Design.

 For information about upcoming events, like: www.facebook.com/naobustamante